pkgxdev/pkgx/README.md

 version of node to the environment.
 We want to support everything that makes sense (your PRs are *very* welcome!)

-Where there isn’t a convention for specifying tool versions you can add YAML front matter to that tool’s configuration file.
-For example, if we’re talking a python poetry project then you can specify your python version by adding YAML front matter to its `pyproject.toml`:
+Where there isn’t a convention for specifying tool versions, you can add YAML front matter to its configuration file.
+For example, if we’re talking a python poetry project, then you can specify your python version by adding YAML front matter to its `pyproject.toml`:

 ```sh